Williams, defense guide Miami to 27-10 win over Florida St.

 Williams connected with Dee Wiggins on a 56-yard touchdown and Jeff Thomas on a 39-yard score.

+“I feel like this win was big for us,” Williams said.
+“For us as a program, for everybody.”

-Cam Akers had 22 carries for 66 yards.
-He also caught an 18-yard touchdown pass from Alex Hornibrook.
-But the Seminoles managed just 31 rushing yards on 41 carries.
+Cam Akers had 22 carries for 66 yards for Florida State and caught an 18-yard touchdown pass from Alex Hornibrook.
+But the Seminoles managed just 31 net rushing yards on 41 carries, and Hornibrook completed 17 of 24 passes for just 135 yards.

 Deejay Dallas had 18 carries for 61 yards, including a 6-yard touchdown run for the Hurricanes (5-4, 3-3 Atlantic Coast Conference).